-Nokia kicks off "PUSH N900 MOD IN THE USA” competitionAaron Baker - Editor-in-Chief
+Nokia kicks off "PUSH N900 MOD IN THE USA” competitionAaron Baker - Director, Content and Partnerships

 It is widely known that the Nokia N900 is a "geek first" phone (as of now, at least).
 Each time I've voiced my concerns to Nokia about Maemo's lack of intuitiveness, I've been told that general consumers aren't Maemo's focus just yet - they're gearing it towards geeks.

 To that end, Nokia has announced the second PUSH modder program (and the first in the USA).
 Here's how it works: Three teams will be chosen based on inventiveness, demonstration of N900 capabilities, feasibility and conversation generation.
 These teams will receive Nokia N900s, along with funding and support so they can build the hack.
 When Nokia goes to Las Vegas in March, a member of each team will travel along to demo their hack to the judges for a chance to win cash prizes.

 For more information on the program, visit Nokia's website.